-Levy & Franks went public in 1946.
-The company owned 46 licensed houses, all but two of which were in the Greater London area.
+Levy & Franks was converted into a public company in 1946.
+The business owned 46 licensed houses, all but two of which were in the Greater London area.
 The Chef & Brewer brand was familiar throughout London by the 1950s.

 Levy & Franks entered into financial difficulties due to high warehouse and head office costs, and the directors approached Grand Metropolitan, a hotels and catering concern, who acquired the business for £2 million in 1966.